tjgibson/NGS-workflow-ATACseq/README.md

 1. Optional: Retrieval of publically available sequencing data from NCBI GEO/SRA.
 2. Optional: merge reads from the same sample that were sequenced on separate lanes or sequencing runs.
+3. Trim adapters from raw reads.
+I do this using [NGMerge](https://doi.org/10.1186/s12859-018-2579-2) which overlaps the two paired reads and removes overhanging sequence.
+This conveniently eliminates the need to provide specific adapter sequences.
-3. Align raw reads to a reference genome.
+4. Align raw reads to a reference genome.
 The workflow will automatically retrieve any publically available reference genome and build the bowtie2 index.
-4. Filter aligned reads based on alignment quality and discard multi-mapping reads.
+5. Filter aligned reads based on alignment quality and discard multi-mapping reads.
 The filtering parameters can be customized.
-5. Optional: filter aligned reads to discard reads aligning to contigs or mitochondrial genome.
+6. Optional: filter aligned reads to discard reads aligning to contigs or mitochondrial genome.
 This filtering can also be customized.
-6. Separate aligned reads based on fragment size.
+7. Separate aligned reads based on fragment size.
 Small fragments (\< 100bp) are considered to be derived from accessible regions and used for downstream peak calling.
-7. Optional: Perform peak calling using MACS2 on fragments \< 100bp.
+8. Optional: Perform peak calling using MACS2 on fragments \< 100bp.
-8. Generate bigWig files containing z-score normalized read depth to allow data visualization in the genome browser.
+9. Generate bigWig files containing z-score normalized read depth to allow data visualization in the genome browser.
-9. Optional: Use DESeq2 to perform differential accessibility analysis.
+10. Optional: Use DESeq2 to perform differential accessibility analysis.

 # Running the workflow